Almost no experiments have classical Kirkwood-Dirac representations

-where $A_k=W(|a_k\rangle\langle a_k|)$ and $B_k=W(|b_k\rangle\langle b_k|)$ are $d \times d$ matrices given by
+where $X_k=W(|a_k\rangle\langle a_k|)$ and $Y_k=W(|b_k\rangle\langle b_k|)$ are $d \times d$ matrices given by

-Here, $A_k$ is a matrix with ones on its $k$th row and zeroes elsewhere, and $B_k=A_k^T$ is a matrix with ones in its $k$th column and zeroes elsewhere.
-While both $\VR$ and the map $W$ depend on the two bases $\Acal$ and $\Bcal$, the real vector space $W(\VR)=\Ker(C^U)$ depends only on their transition matrix $U$, not on the individual bases.
-In addition, $W(\spanRAB)$ depends neither on the bases $\Acal,\Bcal$, nor even on their transition matrix $U$.
-This constitutes a considerable simplification of our problem that we will exploit below.
+Here, $X_k$ is a matrix with ones on its $k$th row and zeroes elsewhere, and $Y_k=X_k^T$.
+While both $\VR$ and the map $W$ depend on the two set of basis projectors $\Acal$ and $\Bcal$, the real vector space $W(\VR)=\Ker(C^U)$ depends only on their transition matrix $U$, not on the individual bases.
+In addition, $W(\spanRAB)$ depends neither on the sets of basis projectors $\Acal$ and $\Bcal$, nor even on the transition matrix $U$.
+This constitutes a considerable simplification that we will exploit to determine the dimension of $\Ker (C^U)$.

-Importantly, $C^U$ is defined for all $U$, not only for those $U$ that do not have zero elements.
-For any $U$, one has